tariqali021/Laravel/README.md

 ### Laravle Built-in Packages

-  - #### Laravel Jetstream
-    - Designed application Starter kit for fresh laravel application.
-    - This provides the implementation for your application's login, registration, email verification, two-factor authentication, session management, API via Laravel Sanctum, and optional team management features.

-  - #### Laravel Telescope
-    - Laravel Telescope is an elegant debug assistant for the Laravel framework.
-    - provides insight into the requests coming into your application, exceptions, log entries, database queries, queued jobs, mail, notifications, cache operations, scheduled tasks, variable dumps and more.

-  - #### Laravel Socialite
-    -  Laravel Socialite provides a simple, convenient way to authenticate with OAuth providers like Facebook, Twitter, LinkedIn, Google, GitHub, GitLab, and Bitbucket.

-  - #### Laravel Scout
-    - Laravel Scout provides a simple, driver based solution for adding full-text search to your Eloquent models.
-Using model observers.
-    - This will automatically keep your search indexes in sync with your Eloquent records.
-    - Currently, Scout ships with an _Algolia driver_ however, writing custom drivers is simple and you are free to extend Scout with your own search implementations.
-    - **Full Text Search** is a comprehensive search method that compares every word of the search request against every word within the document or database.
-It lets the user find a word or phrase anywhere within the database or document.
-A full-text query returns any documents that contain at least one word match.
-    - **Algolia** is a hosted search engine capable of delivering real-time results from the first keystroke.

-  - #### Laravel Passport
-    - Laravel Passport provides a full OAuth2 server implementation for your Laravel application.
-    - If your application absolutely needs to support OAuth2, then you should use Laravel Passport.
-    - if you are attempting to authenticate a single-page application, mobile application, or issue API tokens, you should use Laravel Sanctum.
-Laravel Sanctum does not support OAuth2

-  - #### Laravel Envoyer (Deployment Management)
-    - Envoyer is Platform as a Service (PaaS) to deploy PHP and Laravel applications with zero downtime.
-    - Easy rollbacks in case of any crash while deployment.

-  - #### Laravel Forge (Server Management)
-    - Laravel Forge is Deployment as a Service.
-    - will go offline while deployemnt.(No zero downtime)
-    - Laravel Forge is a server management and site deployment service.
-This provides a GUI for server management.
-    - It can be used to automate the deployment of any web application that uses a PHP server.
-    - Instead of installing each component like NGINX, MySQL, Redis and PHP to run web app, You can automate all these installations & configurations using Laravel Forge.
-    - You will manually scale servers.
-    - Forge can do a variety of things: add sub-domains, install SSL certificates, create queue workers, create Cron jobs, etc.
-    - This can create and manage servers on the following server providers like DigitalOcean, AWS.
-    - Forge also supports the ability to use your own custom server.
-There is an option for that _Custom VPS_.

-  - #### Laravel Vapor
-    - Laravel Vapor is an auto-scaling, serverless deployment platform for Laravel, powered by `AWS Lambda`.
-    - You can manage your Laravel infrastructure on Vapor.
-    - Some features are Auto-scaling, Zero-downtime deployments, Redis, Database & DNS Management, File uploads on S3.
-    - **NOTES**
-      - _Create Vapor Account_ before integrating Vapor into your application.
-      - _Install Vapor CLI_ to deploy your Laravel Vapor applications using the Vapor CLI.
-      - _Install Vapor core package_ that contains various Vapor runtime files and a service provider to allow your application to run on Vapor.
-      - _Link with AWS_ using an an active AWS account on your team's settings management page in order to deploy projects or create other resources using Vapor.

-  - #### Laravel Homestead (Development Envirenment)
-    - _Vagrant_ is an open-source software product for building and maintaining portable virtual software development environments; e.g., for VirtualBox, KVM, Hyper-V, Docker containers, VMware, and AWS
-    - _Vagrant Boxes_ are the package format for Vagrant environments.
-A box can be used by anyone on any platform that Vagrant supports to bring up an identical working environment.
-    - _Laravel Homestead_ is a pre-packaged Vagrant box that provides you a wonderful development environment without requiring you to install PHP, a web server, and any other server software on your local machine.
+**Laravel Jetstream**
+- **Definition**: An application starter kit for Laravel that provides authentication scaffolding (login, registration, email verification, 2FA, sessions, teams).
+- **Why**: Saves time by giving you a ready-made authentication and team management system.
+- **How it works**: Ships with Livewire or Inertia.js frontends, integrates with Laravel’s auth system, and can be customized for your project.

+**Laravel Socialite**
+- **Definition**: Official package for OAuth authentication with third-party providers like Google, Facebook, GitHub, LinkedIn, etc.
+- **Why**: Makes “Login with X” functionality simple and secure.
+- **How it works**: Handles redirecting users to providers, retrieving their profile data, and mapping it back to your Laravel app.

+**Laravel Passport**
+- **Definition**: Full OAuth2 server implementation for Laravel.
+- **Why**: Useful when building APIs that require token-based authentication with scopes, refresh tokens, and third-party access.
+- **How it works**: Provides routes and controllers for issuing/managing tokens, which secure API routes via middleware.

+**Laravel Sanctum**
+- **Definition**: Lightweight alternative to Passport for SPA, mobile, and simple API authentication.
+- **Why**: Easier to implement than Passport; supports cookie-based SPA auth and personal access tokens.
+- **How it works**: Issues API tokens stored in a database and validates them against users.

+**Laravel Horizon**
+- **Definition**: A dashboard and configuration system for managing queues with Redis.
+- **Why**: Helps developers monitor jobs, see throughput, failures, and retry jobs easily.
+- **How it works**: Hooks into the queue worker system and provides a web UI to visualize and manage job processing.

+**Laravel Telescope**
+- **Definition**: Debugging assistant for Laravel.
+- **Why**: Gives insights into requests, queries, logs, cache, mail, and exceptions during development.
+- **How it works**: Records application events and provides a developer-friendly dashboard.

+**Laravel Scout**
+- **Definition**: Search engine integration for Eloquent models.
+- **Why**: Adds powerful full-text search capabilities to your models.
+- **How it works**: Syncs model data to external services like Algolia or Meilisearch and lets you query them easily.

+**Laravel Cashier**
+- **Definition**: Subscription billing integration for Stripe and Paddle.
+- **Why**: Simplifies billing workflows like plans, invoices, and subscription status.
+- **How it works**: Provides Eloquent-style methods to interact with payment providers.

+**Laravel Forge**
+- **Definition**: A SaaS tool by Laravel for server management and deployment.
+- **Why**: Lets developers deploy Laravel apps to cloud servers (DigitalOcean, AWS, Linode, etc.) without manual setup.
+- **How it works**: Provisions servers, configures PHP/MySQL/Nginx, manages SSL, queues, and automated deployments.

+**Laravel Envoyer**
+- **Definition**: A zero-downtime deployment service for PHP and Laravel apps.
+- **Why**: Keeps your app online while deploying updates (no downtime).
+- **How it works**: Uses atomic deployment strategy (symlink release switching) and integrates with GitHub/Bitbucket.

+**Laravel Vapor**
+- **Definition**: Laravel’s official serverless deployment platform for AWS.
+- **Why**: Lets you run Laravel apps at scale without managing servers.
+- **How it works**: Deploys your app to AWS Lambda, handles scaling, queues, databases, and storage seamlessly.

+**Laravel Homestead**
+- **Definition**: A pre-packaged Vagrant virtual machine provided by Laravel for local development.
+- **Why**: Gives developers a consistent, ready-to-use environment with PHP, MySQL, Nginx, Redis, Node, and other tools installed, avoiding “works on my machine” issues.
+- **How it works**: Runs inside Vagrant/VirtualBox (or Parallels/VMware), providing an isolated Linux environment that mirrors production.
+Developers map their Laravel projects into Homestead and access them via a local domain.

 **Serverless**
 Serverless computing (or serverless for short), is an execution model where the cloud provider (AWS, Azure, or Google Cloud) is responsible for executing a piece of code by dynamically allocating the resources.
 And only charging for the amount of resources used to run the code.
 The code is typically run inside stateless containers that can be triggered by a variety of events including http requests, database events, queuing services, monitoring alerts, file uploads, scheduled events (cron jobs), etc. The code that is sent to the cloud provider for execution is usually in the form of a function.

   **AWS Lambda** is a serverless compute service that lets you run code without provisioning or managing servers.
   **OAuth 2.0** is the industry-standard protocol for authorization.

-**These are quick notes to revise optimization techniques.
-Full explanation can be found a https://geekflare.com/laravel-optimization/**

 ### PHP App Optimization
-- optimization can be done at foru level.
+- optimization can be done at four level.
 - **Lnaguage level** means use faster version of the language & avoid the coding style feature that makes the code slow.
 - **Framework level** means framework architecture or features specific.
 - **Infrastructure level** means PHP process manager, database, web server etc.